 1. Notice of Claim:

-of claim form will be provided to you by GMS Travel Assistance on your initial contact.
+In the event of a medical emergency you must provide written notice of claim within thirty (30) days after contacting GMS Travel Assistance.
+Notice of claim form will be provided to you by GMS Travel Assistance on your initial contact.

 2. Proof of Claim:

-documentation to GMS as soon as possible and no more than 90 days from when the illness or injury occurred:
+To be eligible to claim, you must submit the following documentation to GMS as soon as possible and no more than 90 days from when the illness or injury occurred:

 - original itemized receipts for all bills and invoices;

-b. proof of payment by your or any other benefit plan;
+- proof of payment by your or any other benefit plan;

-c. medical records, including a completed diagnosis by the attending physician;
+- medical records, including a completed diagnosis by the attending physician;

-d. for dental claims, proof of the accident;
+- for dental claims, proof of the accident;

-e. proof of the travel dates including your departure date from your country of origin and visa documentation, if requested by GMS;
+- proof of the travel dates including your departure date from your country of origin and visa documentation, if requested by GMS;

-f. your historical records, if requested by GMS; and
+- your historical records, if requested by GMS; and

-g. in the case of claims involving your death, GMS may require an autopsy subject to any law of the applicable jurisdiction relating to autopsies.
+- in the case of claims involving your death, GMS may require an autopsy subject to any law of the applicable jurisdiction relating to autopsies.

 3. Limitation Period:

 Expenses must be submitted to GMS no later than 12 months from the date of the last eligible expense to be considered for reimbursement.

 a happening due to external, sudden, fortuitous causes beyond your control.

 activities of daily living (ADL):

 activities such as personal hygiene and grooming; dressing and undressing; self-feeding; functional transfers (getting into and out of bed or a wheelchair, getting onto or off the toilet, etc); and bowel and/or bladder management that you require daily assistance with.

 an alteration to an existing prescription drug includes any of the following:

-a. a new medication;
+- a new medication;

-b. a change in medication type;
+- a change in medication type;

-c. an increase or decrease in medication dose;
+- an increase or decrease in medication dose;

-d. the discontinuation of a medication; or
+- the discontinuation of a medication; or

 - an adjustment (stop and start) in an anticoagulation medication dosage due to surgery within ten (10) days prior to your effective date.